ncbi/vadr/README.md

   * The recommended citation for using VADR is:
-    Alejandro A Schaffer, Eneida L Hatcher, Linda Yankie, Lara Shonkwiler, J Rodney Brister, Ilene Karsch-Mizrachi, Eric P Nawrocki, *VADR: validation and annotation of virus sequence submissions to GenBank*,
+    Alejandro A Schaffer, Eneida L Hatcher, Linda Yankie, Lara Shonkwiler, J Rodney Brister, Ilene Karsch-Mizrachi, Eric P Nawrocki; *VADR: validation and annotation of virus sequence submissions to GenBank*;
     bioRxiv 852657; doi: https://doi.org/10.1101/852657.
 ---
 #### Questions, comments or feature requests?
 Send a mail to eric.nawrocki@nih.gov.